-To understand the basic principles of machine learning you do not need a master or PhD in computer science or another complex mathematical or technological study.
-Machine learning should be beneficial for everyone, it is important that everyone is able to understand the basics and the underlying principles.
+To understand the basic principles of machine learning you do not need to be a PhD in computer science or have done a complex mathematical or technological study with a Master of Science (MSc) degree.
+Machine learning should be beneficial for everyone.
+So it is important that everyone can learn and understand the basics and the underlying principles.

 This section outlines the most used terms used within the machine learning field.
 If you are short on time and want to know what the machine learning buzz is all about: This is the section you should read!

-Before introducing the terms and definitions: Be aware that no unified de-facto definition of machine learning exist.
-So when you are new in this area be aware that when people are writing and talking about ‘machine learning’ they can be talking about totally different subjects.
-Since investments in machine learning by commercial companies are still growing, a lot of documentation freely available on machine learning is biased.
-In the reference section of this book we collect open access resources, but also open access is not free from commercial interest and not always objective and unbiased.
+Before introducing terms and definitions: Be aware that no unified de-facto definition of machine learning exist.
+So be aware that when people are writing and talking about ‘machine learning’ they can be talking about totally different things and subjects.
+The ML label is often misused and intertwined with AI.
+Since investments in machine learning by large commercial companies are still growing, a lot of documentation that is freely available on machine learning is sometimes biased.
+In the reference section of this book we collect open access resources with much more extensive publications regarding the machine learning field.
+Mind that also open access publications are not free from commercial interest and are not always objective and unbiased.
 So be aware of facts and fads when reading machine learning papers and books.
-And yes to determine fads in texts you can use machine learning as well.
+Be critical.

-This section outlines the essential concept of surrounding machine learning more in depth.
+This section outlines essential concept surrounding machine learning more in depth.